diegocjorge/FolderLog/README.md

 ## Quick Start

-Run FolderLog with your directories mounted inside `/watched` and logs output to a mounted `/logs` directory:
+Run FolderLog with your directories mounted inside `/watched` and logs output to a mounted `/logs` directory.
+**Important:** To ensure reliable log persistence and avoid issues with temporary files on SMB or other external mounts, FolderLog writes logs **first to an internal directory `/log_temp` inside the container**.
+These logs are then synchronized to the mounted `/logs` directory, which should be a persistent volume (e.g., SMB share or external mount).
+This two-step approach prevents potential file locking and temporary file problems that can occur when writing directly to external mounts.

 ### With Docker Compose
 ```yaml